fay3000/dormouse-detection/README.md

 # Dormouse Detection
 ### Detecting Dormice with Object Detection and Transfer Learning

-This repository contains a machine learning pipeline for training an object detection model to identify hazel dormice in images.
+This repository contains a machine learning pipeline for training an object detection model to identify hazel dormice (Muscardinus avellanarius) in images.
 Additionally, the dataset is provided in `dormouse-detection/training_data` and a pre-trained model is downloadable from [Releases](https://github.com/fay3000/dormouse-detection/releases).

-The model architecture uses transfer learning from a YOLOv8 model pre-trained on the imagenet dataset.
+The model architecture uses transfer learning from a YOLOv8 model pre-trained on the ImageNet dataset.

 The Dormouse Detection Dataset in this project was created by downloading images from [iNaturalist](https://www.inaturalist.org/) and annotating them with [CVAT (Computer Vision Annotation Tool)](https://github.com/cvat-ai/cvat).